nvaccess/nvda/user_docs/en/userGuide.md

 By default, sounds are played when the Screen Curtain is toggled.
 When you want to change this behaviour, you can uncheck the "Play sound when toggling Screen Curtain" check box.

+##### Color Theme {#VisionSettingsColorTheme}

+You can control whether NVDA dialogs use a light background (the "Light" theme) or a dark background (the "Dark" theme).
+The default theme is "Auto", which causes NVDA to match your operating system's "dark mode" setting.

+You can try out a different theme by changing the selected theme and then pressing the "Apply" button.
+This will cause the color of the settings dialog to update immediately.

 ##### Settings for third party visual aids {#VisionSettingsThirdPartyVisualAids}